Does switching current accounts affect your credit score?

 Direct Debits

-Most cash switching incentives require you to use the Current Account Switch Service (CASS) to change banks.
-This process will move all your Direct Debits and standing orders to your new bank and close your old account down.
+When you switch using CASS, all your Direct Debits and standing orders are moved to your new bank automatically and your old account is closed.

 This process usually goes smoothly.
 But if it doesn't, it's possible that a Direct Debit for a household bill or other payment won't be paid, and this can impact your credit score.